D-Bits/Danabases-Blog/content/posts/2020-1-28-Containerizing-Databases.md

 ## Going Forward

-Now that I can easily setup containerize databases, and persist the data their holding, I can easily setup entire development environments without spending a bunch of time manually installing and configuring a buch of dependencies.
+Now that I can easily setup containerize databases, and persist the data their holding, I can easily setup entire development environments without spending a bunch of time manually installing and configuring a bunch of dependencies.
 As a result, I plan on moving fully ahead with plans to stockpile various pre-configured Dockerfiles and `docker-compose` files for various different development environments.
 The repo for this project can be found [here](https://github.com/D-Bits/Docker-Configs).

 ## Summary